Review of: Vanguard Personal Advisor Services

 A solid entry into the robo advisor space, Vanguard Personal Advisor Services is backed by the trusted Vanguard brand and features real, live human advisors you can call.
 Unfortunately, the service requires a hefty $50k deposit, which excludes many beginning investors.

 As investment technology becomes more easily available, even big-name brokerages are looking for ways to get into the robo advisor space.
-The goal is to offer personalized investment management at a lower cost to customers, and that’s where Vanguard is looking to expand their services with their new Personal Advisor Services platform.
+The goal is to offer personalized investment management at a lower cost to customers.
+That’s where Vanguard is looking to expand with its Personal Advisor Services platform.

 Vanguard Personal Advisor Services Features